jonnonz1/nz-statute-book/acts/public/1986/commerce-act-1986.md

 (6) A determination under this section may require a supplier to comply with the requirements set out in any other determination that has been made under this section in respect of regulated goods or services of the same type.
 (7) The Commission must, as soon as practicable after making a determination under this section, give to each supplier to whom the determination relates notice of the determination and where it is available.
 (8) Each supplier to whom the determination relates must comply with the requirements imposed by the determination.
+(8A) See sections 57N to 57Q and Schedule 7, which provide for additional matters relating to determinations under this section that specify how regulation applies to suppliers of water services.
 (9) A determination under this section and an amendment to a determination are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 52Q Amendment of section 52P determination